Leonora Jiménez: Magazine covers

 invited to participate to Leonora Jimenez, the model of the most prominent country in the European catwalks.
 The tica posed for photographers in five different scenarios: Madrid, Spain, Paris, France, Milan, Italy, Poznan, Poland, and Puerto Viejo, Costa Rica.

 She has her own fashion magazine called Traffic in 2013, being the editor and project manager.

+Mercedes-Benz Fashion Week Costa Rica

+Leonora Jimenez was also the director of Mereces-Benz Fashion Week San Jose, event that was held during several editions up until 2020.